hms-dbmi/gehlenborglab-website/_members/austen-money.md

 name_degree: Austen Money, BS

 photo: austen-money.png
 alt: Headshot of a smiling young white person with short red hair and glasses.
-They are wearing a white collared shirt and stand outside of an academic building.
+They are wearing a white collared shirt and standing outside of an academic building.

 job_title: Software Developer
 role: staff